-It is important to note when looking at results, that 2018-2019 marks the first administration for the Literacy in Grade 3 assessment.
-As this is a new assessment, administered at the end of the school year, the results cannot be compared to the previous grade 3 literacy assessment (Reading and Writing in Grade 3) which was administered at the beginning of the grade 3 school year.
+The provincial reading results for Literacy in Grade 3 can be viewed by visiting www.plans.ednet.ns.ca/results.
+As this was a new assessment in 2018-2019, administered at the end of the grade 3 school year, the results cannot be compared to the previous grade 3 literacy assessment (Reading and Writing in Grade 3) which was administered at the beginning of the grade 3 school year.
+The Nova Scotia Assessment: Reading and Writing in Grade 3 was based on end of grade 2 outcomes due to its placement in the school year.